Current Research Opportunities

 Copyright, M.J.
 Grimson & R.L.
 Blanton, Biological Sciences Electron Microscopy Laboratory, Texas Tech University

-Graduate Student Opportunities in Chemical and Biomedical Sciences
+Graduate Student Opportunities in Electrochemistry and Biophysical Chemistry

 Supervisor: Dr. Sanela Martic, Dept. of Forensic Science, Trent U

-Multiple student positions (M.Sc. or Ph.D.) are available in the area of analytical chemistry and biochemistry focused on molecules linked to diseases, environment, forensic science, and food safety, among other topics.
+Multiple student positions (M.Sc. or Ph.D.) are available in analytical chemistry, biochemistry and surface science.
+Martic lab projects are focused on molecules linked to health, environment, energy, forensic science, material science, and food safety, among other topics.

-The projects will use chemical and analytical tools to design and develop new technologies for study and detection of targets of interest.
-Targets of interest may include chemical/biochemical reactions, disease mechanisms, organics/inorganics in the environment, compounds in forensic toxicology, and food pathogens, among others.
+The projects will use chemical and analytical tools to design and develop new technologies for understanding of molecular processes and detection of targets of interest.
 Techniques utilized in our research group include: spectroscopy, mass spectrometry, chromatography, electrophoresis and blotting, surface plasmon resonance, electrochemistry, quartz-crystal microbalance, among others.

 The student will be enrolled in the Environmental and Life Sciences Graduate Program, Trent University, and under the supervision of Dr. Sanela Martic.
 Students will receive financial support.
 The project will begin immediately.